 The Company has undertaken the evaluation of the Year 2000 impact on its critical computer hardware and software.
 The Company has not incurred, nor does it anticipate that it will incur, any material cost in addressing its Year 2000 problem.
-The Company is developing a strategic plan focusing on achieving Year 2000 compliance.
-Certain systems are being replaced and or modified to be Year 2000 compliant.
+The Company has developed a plan focusing on achieving Year 2000 compliance.
 At the present time, it is not possible to determine whether any such events are likely to occur or to quantify any potential negative impact they may have on the Company's future results of operations and financial condition.